Samsung Galaxy Z Flip 7: Specifications

+Display

 Main display

 The Galaxy Z Flip 7 features a 6.9‑inch Dynamic AMOLED 2X main display with a resolution of 2520 × 1080 pixels (21:9 aspect ratio) and a pixel density of approximately 397 ppi.
 It supports a variable refresh rate from 1 to 120 Hz, enabling adaptive performance based on content type.
 The display also supports HDR10+ and is protected by Ultra Thin Glass (UTG).